nonsensical-beep/Dual-STNet/README.md

 - Using `-test_checkpoint` requires an existing trained checkpoint.
 - The repository does not include a `checkpoints/` directory or any pretrained models.
 - You must first train a model, or provide your own checkpoint, before running the evaluation.

-## Notes

-- Dependency version information is not provided.
-- The current implementation depends on CUDA/GPU and has no CPU fallback.
-- No pretrained checkpoints are provided.